-The changes from last year are still reverberating.
-They’ll drive new and unexpected trends through 2021.
+The changes from the last few years are still reverberating.
+They’ll drive new and unexpected trends through 2023.
 Logistics and transportation are both significant contributors to national economies.
 In 2019, 173.5 billion was generated for the US by trucking transportation alone.
 By September of last year, FedEx Express had made 7.1 billion dollars in freight revenue alone.

-If anything, the past year has shown how vital transportation and logistics are to the smooth-running of society.
+If anything, the past few years have shown how vital transportation and logistics are to the smooth-running of society.
 It’s also caused us to think differently about how we do things.

 1. Digital twins with next generation control towers